2nd Malta-Sicily Cable Link

 - Improve the security of energy supply by diversifying of energy sources.

-objectives. - Enabler of an increase in locally generated electricity from renewables by supplying a buffer to counterbalance for RES intermittency.
+- Enabler of an increase in locally generated electricity from renewables by supplying a buffer to counterbalance for RES intermittency.

 Timeline